Santa Anita Park

 Santa Anita Park is a Thoroughbred racetrack in Arcadia, California, United States.
 It offers some of the prominent horse racing events in the United States during early fall, winter and in spring.
-The track is home to numerous prestigious races including both the Santa Anita Derby and the Santa Anita Handicap as well as hosting the Breeders' Cup in 1986, 1993, 2003, 2008, 2009, 2012, 2013, 2014, 2016, 2019, and 2023.
+The track is home to numerous prestigious races, including both the Santa Anita Derby and the Santa Anita Handicap.
+It has also hosted the year-end Breeders' Cup races eleven times, more than any other racetrack.
+In 1984, Santa Anita was the site of equestrian events at the 1984 Olympics and will host once again in 2028.
 Since 2011, the Stronach Group are the current owners.

 History

-The original Santa Anita Park

-Santa Anita Park was originally part of "Rancho Santa Anita", which was owned originally by former San Gabriel Mission Mayor-Domo, Claudio Lopez, and named after a family member, "Anita Cota".
+"Rancho Santa Anita" was owned originally by former San Gabriel Mission Mayor-Domo, Claudio Lopez, and named after a family member, "Anita Cota".
 The ranch was later acquired by rancher Hugo Reid, a Scotsman.
 The property's most widely known owner would be multimillionaire Lucky Baldwin, a successful businessman in San Francisco who greatly enhanced his wealth through an investment in the famous Comstock Lode.
-Baldwin became a successful breeder and owner of Thoroughbred racehorses and in 1904 would build a racetrack adjacent to the present site in what is today the city of Arcadia, outside of the city of Los Angeles.
+Baldwin became a successful breeder and owner of Thoroughbred racehorses and in 1904 built a racetrack adjacent to the present site.
 On February 4, 1909 the California State Legislature passed an anti-racetrack gambling bill known as the Walker–Otis Law.
 Similar in its goal to New York State's 1908 Hart–Agnew Law, the California law resulted in the permanent closing of the Baldwin racetrack.
 In 1912 the racing facility burned to the ground.